TZer0/tzer0.github.io/warframe.md

 `multi-shot` is literally just the multi-shot number as seen in the stats.

 `bonus damage` are effects such as toxic lash (Saryn), roar (Rhino) and smite/cleanse/expel/bane mods.
-These are multiplied with one another the same way, so if you cast toxic lash and it gives you +50% toxin damage, the factor is `1.5`, if you're also roar-buffed for another 50% damage, the number is `1.5 * 1.5 = 2.25`.
+These are multiplied with one another, so if you cast toxic lash and it gives you +50% toxin damage, the factor is `1.5`, if you're also roar-buffed for another 50% damage, the number is `1.5 * 1.5 = 2.25`.

 ### Notes
 * +damage% from weapon arcanes apply additively to `%damage increase factor`.
 So if you have max stack on a primary or secondary arcane, that number increases by 3.6.